Overseas Travel Deferral Criteria

 The malaria endemic areas* in the commonly visited countries include:

-- Vietnam (All rural areas except the Red River Delta and cities such as Da Nang, Haiphong, Hanoi, Ho Chi Minh City, Nhra Trang, and Qui Nhon)
+- Vietnam (Rural areas only.
+Rare cases in the Mekong and Red River Deltas.
+None in the cities of Da Nang, Haiphong, Hanoi, Ho Chi Minh City (Saigon), Nha Trang, Qui Nhon)

 First-time donors with a history of malaria, as well as regular donors whose blood are tested positive for malaria, will be deferred indefinitely.
 Persons who have had malaria may still carry a low level of parasites in their body although they have recovered and display no symptoms.